Identifying and Treating Bloat in Dogs Before It's Too Late

 • Feed small, frequent meals (2-4 meals per day).
 It’s a hassle, but the payoff is worth it.
 (There are some trainers who never feed their dogs out of a bowl, but who feed their dog its food as rewards for doing certain requested behaviors!)

 • For dogs who tend to gulp their food, try placing large bricks or rocks in the food bowl.
 This forces the dog to eat around these obstacles, and slows the eating.
+Also check out these tips to slow down a fast eater from Dogster.

 • No exercise for 30-60 minutes after a meal, and nothing hard (no hard running or playing.)